 A few days after the murder of Morrugares, on Aug.
 4, the entrance of the Diario de Iguala newsroom was shot in an armed attack.
 The Mechanism said it has put measures in place, in coordination with the state government of Guerrero, to strengthen the security of journalists in the region, including professionals from the newspaper that was attacked.

 According to Hootsen, an aggravating factor is that Iguala has less than 200,000 inhabitants and, therefore, it is easy to locate journalists and their outlets.
 "There is a vicious cycle of violence that is basically out of control," he said.

 A common measure taken to protect journalists in this type of region is relocation, which is when the Mechanism takes the professional to another city or state.
 For Hootsen, cases like Morrugares' show that it is necessary to invest in a life plan for the journalist while they are in refuge.
 Especially for reporters from local newspapers, it becomes very difficult to maintain coverage without being able to do fieldwork.
-Without an income or without perspective for what the future holds, many journalists tend to return, despite the risk.
+Without income or prospectives for the future, many journalists tend to return, despite the risk.

 This story was originally written in Portuguese and was translated by Perla Arellano Fraire.